blighj/django-manifeststaticfiles-enhanced/README.md

 3. Checks if the file actually exists in your static files
 4. Detects case sensitivity issues that might work in development but fail in production

+### Collect static files in parallel
+ - Uses threadpool workers to speed up copying files from finders

 ## Running Tests

 ```bash